dsw7/MetAromatic/README.md

 ## Updates
 I am porting this code to C++ for increased performance.
 See [MetAromaticCPP](https://github.com/dsw7/MetAromaticCPP).
 ## Synopsis
 This program returns a list of closely spaced methionine-aromatic residue pairs for structures in the [Protein Data Bank](https://www.rcsb.org/) (PDB).
+The program supports running queries on single PDB entries or large scale multithreaded batch jobs consisting of hundreds of thousands of queries.
 ## How it works
 <!---
 Use svg for rendering and HTML for the embed code!